-The Sustainable Construction and Design program prepares students to design and construct residences that are both sustainable and highly energy efficient.
-Students learn how to construct new homes that are durable, use very little energy for heating, cooling, and lighting, and provide a healthy environment for the occupants.
-The program utilizes a “whole systems approach” to train graduates to understand the integral relationship between materials, building techniques, mechanical systems, and subcontractors in the production of energy efficient and sustainable homes.
-Students will learn about the use of green and renewable materials, the proper installation of all components and sub-systems, and the reduction of construction site waste.
+The Sustainable Construction and Design prepares students to design and construct sustainable and highly energy-efficient residences.
+Students will learn how to construct new homes that are durable; provide a healthy environment for the occupants; and use very little energy for heating, cooling, and lighting.
+The program utilizes a “whole systems approach” to train graduates to understand the integral relationship between materials, building techniques, mechanical systems, and subcontractors in the production of energy-efficient and sustainable homes.
+Students will learn about the use of green and renewable materials, the proper installation of all components and subsystems, and the reduction of construction site waste.

-Students will apply the concepts they learn in hands-on building experiences.
-Building training includes but is not limited to: foundations, concrete work, advanced framing, siding, roofing, thermal and moisture protection, drywall installation and finishing, stair construction, finishing, cabinet installation, HVAC, electrical, plumbing, appliances, and landscaping.
+Students apply the concepts they learn in hands-on building experiences.
+Training includes, but is not limited to, foundations, concrete work, framing, siding, roofing, thermal/moisture protection, drywall installation/finishing, stair construction, finishing, cabinet installation, HVAC, electrical, plumbing, appliances, and landscaping.

-Students will also learn to perform energy audits on existing homes to identify problems, develop solutions, and retrofit those solutions cost effectively.
+Students learn to perform energy audits on existing homes to identify problems, develop solutions, and retrofit solutions cost effectively.

 The Sustainable Construction and Design program follows the National Center for Construction Education and Research (NCCER) training, assessment, certification, and career development standards for residential construction and maintenance craft professionals.
 Program concepts align with the U.S. Green Building Council's initiatives.